telerik/reporting-docs/knowledge-base/displaying-telerik-report-in-net-maui-and-maui-blazor-applications.md

 comprehensive reports management,
 as well as a centralized storage for the reports and various ways to organize and preview them.

 ## Embedding Telerik Reporting into .NET MAUI App

-1. Firstly, you need to create the .NET Maui app:
+1. Firstly, you need to create the .NET Maui app.
 2. Then you can directly add the pure Html5 Report Viewer through a Web View.
 For example:

 	````HTML